Maintenance keeps your living wall a long-lasting wall.

-- Use an expert.
-Vertical growing is a specialized skill and working at heights requires safety equipment and regulated measures to be in place.
+Use an expert: vertical growing is a specialized skill, and working at heights requires proper safety practices, equipment and regulated procedures.

 Why are my plants dying, I water them every week?